josevarela90/IoTDesalinizacionGalapagos/README.md

 # Low-Cost IoT Automation for Desalination in the Galápagos

-Field retrofit of a small reverse-osmosis plant in Santa Cruz Island using an ESP32-based M5Stack Tough controller, distributed ESP-NOW sensor nodes, relay/contactor actuation, and ThingSpeak supervision.
+Field retrofit of a small reverse-osmosis plant in Santa Cruz Island using a M5Stack Tough controller, distributed ESP-NOW sensor nodes, relay/contactor actuation, and ThingSpeak supervision.

 ![Implemented architecture](assets/architecture.png)